ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 Bot Reply: Issue has been successfully closed!

-Now to check if the issue has been closed, type "*show issues*"
+Now to check if the issue has been closed, type "*show issues*" or check your Github repo to see the reflected changes.

-Bot Reply: Enter the repo name for which you want to execute the command:

-User Input: {Enter repo name} eg. HW0-510

-Bot Reply: eg. No issues in HW0-510

 ### Use-Case 3 : Reminders